JasonXuDeveloper/JEngine/README.md

 - ~~Supports local hot-update resources development in Unity Editor (Done)~~
 - ~~Encrypt Hot-update DLL and decrypt in runtime~~
+- Object Pool which significantly improves performance rather than using Instantiate method
+- UI Special Effects
 - Optiimize logics which can improve process speed (As always doing it)
-- UI Special Effects
 - *Unity Editor FTP Tool (Maybe)*